 - If a particular ISO is not simulated, don’t be afraid to use it, especially if your camera isn’t close to being ISO invariant!
 You’ll get better noise performance from using a “real” ISO 1600 photo rather than brightening an ISO 100 photo in post-processing, especially if your camera has a lot of back-end read noise at ISO 100.

 - If you’re the type of person who reads about ISO invariance, you should almost certainly be shooting RAW.
 None of the recommendations in this article are relevant for JPEG shooters.

 That’s about it.
-If you do these three things, you will be making the most of ISO invariance.
+If you do these four things, you will be making the most of ISO invariance.